THE EARTHLY INHERITANCE SERIES of BIBLE SUBJECTS

 ‘The place is too crowded for me; make room for me to settle.’

-The Bible says that many nations will come and join with Israel but it nowhere
+The Bible says many nations will come and join with Israel but it does not say

 And the foreigners who join themselves to the LORD, to minister to him,